Become a Lifeline Volunteer

 Crisis Supporter Workplace Training (CSWT) is provided by Lifeline Australia, which is a Registered Training Organisation (RTO 88036) registered by the Australian Skills Quality Authority (ASQA).

-Applications for the Semester 1, 2018 Crisis Supporter Workplace Training course have now closed.
+Applications for the Semester 1, 2019 Crisis Supporter Workplace Training are now open.

 Click here to download a Volunteer Crisis Support Worker Application Form in Word format.